About Our USAID Co-op Development Program

-Equal Exchange began this multiyear project in 2010 with the goal of strengthening its supply chain partners and engaging with them in new and innovative ways.
-We believe that for small farmers to succeed in international markets, their cooperatives must not only collect and process their raw cacao and coffee, but must also provide them with the technical assistance that helps them to raise productivity levels, add q uality and thus value to that product through improved postharvest procedures and quality controls, and gain farmer loyalty and patronage through capitalization programs focused on member education and equity.
+Equal Exchange began this project in 2010 with the goal of strengthening its supply chain partners and engaging with them, and with each other, in new and innovative ways.
+We believe that for small farmers to succeed in international markets, their cooperatives must not only collect and process their raw products, but must also provide them with the technical assistance that helps them to raise productivity levels, add quality and thus value to that product through improved post-harvest procedures and quality controls, and gain farmer loyalty and patronage through capitalization programs focused on member education and equity.

 As a company dedicated to providing high-quality organic products to our customers, we are faced with a challenge.
 Farmers that produce organically consistently have lower yields than farmers who use chemical fertilizers.
 With the CDP program, teams at various co-operatives tested and validated organic productivity technical packages for cacao and coffee to attempt to bridge this gap.
 Productivity has increased through the establishment of model farms and through replication of the models.

 Productivity has increased by 106% on average at four co-operatives in the program.

 Key to the success of these programs is the emphasis on strengthening agricultural extension services provided by the co-operative itself, not by a project.
 Partners also designed elite tree selection programs, supporting their efforts to identify and propagate local varietals that are not only more productive and resilient, but that also taste great.

 Towards the final year of our program, we offered innovation prizes to spur some additional creativity on the part of the co-ops to test new techniques.
 The winning proposals involved ideas related to organic, bio-intensive, and micro-organism fertilizer production, and advanced irrigation techniques.

 Joselinda Manueles of COMSA Co-operative in Honduras explains her irrigation system to participants in one of the grant's productivity exchanges